Skip to content

 Patch method

 It is well known that channelized flow is better simulated using flow-aligned quads.
 Therefore we recommend using patch in SMS to mesh channels.
 This approach allows precise control on the cross-channel resolution which is important for 3D processes.
+Keep the aspect ratio of quads under 5.
 Paving, on the other hand, can lead to either excessively large mesh size or inadequate cross-channel resolution.

 Meshing near wetting and drying